lyft/cartography/docs/root/dev/writing-intel-modules.md

 - node properties are used to connect a node to other nodes (i.e. they are used as part of a `TargetNodeMatcher` on a `CartographyRelSchema`.)
 - a node's `lastupdated` field -- this is used to enable faster cleanup jobs

-As seen in the above definition for `EMRClusterNodeProperties.arn`, you can also explicitly specify additional indexes for fields that you expect to be queried on:
+As seen in the above definition for `EMRClusterNodeProperties.arn`, you can also explicitly specify additional indexes for fields that you expect to be queried on by providing `extra_index=True` to the `PropertyRef` constructor:

 ```python
 class EMRClusterNodeProperties(CartographyNodeProperties):